craftercms/docs/source/reference/modules/deployer/index.rst

 #.
 Create directory for binary content ``static-assets/documents``, and the directory for storing the
    jackets ``/site/documents/`` in your project
 #.
-Setup permissions for roles interacting with the documents and add Sidebar cabinet for the new content type created
+Configure Sidebar cabinet for the new content type created in a previous step and set up permissions for roles
-   in a previous step
+   interacting with the documents
 #.
-Create content model for jackets, we'll use ``Document`` as the content type name
+Create content model for jackets and configure the project for the new content model

 Let's begin setting up a jacket for binary contents.